Remember the days of drinking water through a garden hose in the middle of summer? Well – not all water is safe to drink.

 #8: Filtered water is crystal clear.

 I drank the entire glass of filtered water and found it had no off-taste and tasted like….well…..water.
 Granted this test was dealing really with only sediment and suspended particles in water.
-I have no way of known about potential pathogens or bacteria but I am still alive so I consider the test a success.
+I have no way of knowing about potential pathogens or bacteria but I am still alive so I consider the test a success.